-RCVS Certificate in Advanced Veterinary Practice Veterinary Professional Studies (Postgraduate Certificate/Diploma/MSc) STUDENT HANDBOOK & DEGREE AWARDS
+RCVS Certificate in Advanced Veterinary Practice University of Liverpool Postgraduate Certificate in Veterinary Professional Studies STUDENT HANDBOOK & DEGREE AWARDS

 Veterinary Postgraduate Unit School of Veterinary Science University of Liverpool Leahurst CH64 7TE Tel: +44 (0) 151 794 6016 Email: vpuoffice@liverpool.ac.uk WELCOME FROM THE DIRECTOR OF VETERINARY POSTGRADUATE EDUCTION Dear Student On behalf of everyone here, a very warm welcome to the University of Liverpool's Veterinary Postgraduate Unit which sits within the School of Veterinary Science.
 The unit offers a number of further study programmes for the postgraduate veterinarian.
 Whatever your area of interest or stage in your career, you will find options to help you advance and develop your veterinary skills: from accredited programmes such as the CertAVP, to programmes for veterinarians interested in research training or a career in academia.
 Further information on all our programmes and options for further study can be found on our website.
 Alternatively, telephone our office to speak to one of the team who will be more than happy to help.
 In the meantime, we hope you enjoy your studies with us at Liverpool.
-Professor Catherine McGowan Director of Veterinary Postgraduate Education PURPOSE OF THE HANDBOOK Catherine M'aswan This handbook is applicable to anyone studying with us as part of their RCVS Certificate in Advanced Veterinary Practice and/or the University of Liverpool's Veterinary Professional Studies programme.
+Professor Catherine McGowan Director of Veterinary Postgraduate Education PURPOSE OF THE HANDBOOK Catherine M'aswon This handbook is applicable to anyone studying with us as part of their RCVS Certificate in Advanced Veterinary Practice and/or the University of Liverpool's Veterinary Professional Studies programme.
 It has been written to provide all the information you need to help you understand how your study is organised, where you can obtain further information and assistance, what you can expect from the unit, and also what we expect from you.
 You should read it thoroughly during the early weeks of your programme.
 If you need to refer back to it at any point you will find a copy within your modules on our online teaching and learning platform.
 DOING A CERTAVP?
 DON'T MISS OUT ON YOUR CHANCE TO CLAIM A UNIVERSITY OF LIVERPOOL AWARD...
 With the pressure of studying in and around family and work commitments it is totally understandable that many of you choose to take a break between modules.
 We are always happy to support vets on their journey towards a CertAVP but we are concerned that some of you might not realise you may be missing out on the opportunity to claim a University of Liverpool award.
 All our CertAVP modules are approved not only by the RCVS, but also by the University of Liverpool as part of the Veterinary Professional Studies programme.
 Each module is worth 10 credits and this means that successful completion of the 60 credit CertAVP with the University of Liverpool now also gives you 60 credits towards the Veterinary Professional Studies programme, meaning you can graduate with a PgCert in Veterinary Professional Studies alongside your CertAVP, with no extra study involved!
-However, although the RCVS have a ten year time limit for completion of the CertAVP, the PgCert must be completed within 3 years.
+However, although the RCVS have a ten year time limit for completion of the CertAVP, the PgCert, including all grading and final ratification at module review board, must be completed within 3 years.
 This still allows for some breaks between modules but the timeframe is definitely tighter.
+We offer our modules 3 times a year so this means you have a maximum of 8 "semesters" to complete your 6 modules if you wish to be eligible for your degree award.
 Why bother?